Lord Alfred Douglas: Non-fiction

-On film
+In popular culture

 In the films Oscar Wilde and The Trials of Oscar Wilde, both released in 1960, Douglas was portrayed by John Neville and John Fraser respectively.
 In the 1997 British film Wilde, Douglas was portrayed by Jude Law.
 In the 2018 film The Happy Prince, he was portrayed by Colin Morgan.

 In the BBC drama Oscar (1985) he was portrayed by Robin Lermitte (credited as Robin McCallum); Michael Gambon played Wilde.

+The queer history podcast Bad Gays covered Douglas in Episode 2 of their first season.